 What is a D-SNP?

-Dual-Eligible Special Needs Plans (D-SNPs) are a type of Medicare Advantage health plan designed to serve dually eligible individuals.
-D-SNPs are plans run by private insurance companies who contract with the Centers for Medicare & Medicaid Services (CMS) to provide Medicare (and sometimes Medicaid) benefits through managed care.
-All D-SNPs are required to coordinate an enrollee’s Medicare benefits with their Medicaid benefits to some level see Question #8 for more information on integration requirements.
+Like all Medicare Advantage plans, D-SNPs are run by private insurance companies who contract with the Centers for Medicare & Medicaid Services (CMS) to provide Medicare (and sometimes Medicaid) benefits through managed care.

 Are D-SNPs available in every state?